 Our Computer Vision engineers have developed a video analytics module that manages slip and fall accidents in real-time.
 The solution generates an alert when someone falls down within the monitored area and sends the alert together with the video feed to the designated person – it can be an elderly caretaker, a police officer, a security staff member or a location administrator.

-Employing Deep Learning models together with advanced image processing techniques allowed us to reach 85% accident detection accuracy while maintaining real-time video stream processing.
+Backed up by extensive, domain-specific expertise in AI pose detection, employing Deep Learning models together with advanced image processing techniques allowed us to reach 85% accident detection accuracy while maintaining real-time video stream processing.

 24/7 Video Processing with Real-time Alerts